Michael-Falcon/Falcon_Michael_Final-Project_Fall-2023/README.md

 ## Help

-Any advise for common problems or issues.
+Any advise for common problems or issues. restart you computer or close the game
 ```
-command to run if program contains helper info
+command to run if program contains he
 ```

 ## Authors